How to Start Working Out at Home – For Beginners

 - Abs: 4 core-focused workouts to do at home

 - Yoga, recovery, abs…: 7 indoor workouts you can do during winter

 - Low impact workout (no jumping) for people with bad knees

 - Extreme 10-minute full body workout challenge

-Not enough ideas?
-Get a personalized 12-week home training plan in the Results app – starting with just 2 workouts per week!
+Need more ideas?
+Get a personalized 12-week training plan in the adidas Training app – starting with just two workouts per week!

-Set a goal to do at least 2 workouts this week and don’t forget to play some motivational workout music!
+Set a goal to do at least two workouts this week and don’t forget to play some motivational workout music!